History of Rocket League in Timeline

 May 2020: Modes of May Event Introduced

-In May 2020, Psyonix introduced the Modes of May event to Rocket League, which included a number of limited-time game modes for every weekend of the month, such as Dropshot Rumble, Beach Ball, Boomer Ball, and Heatseeker.
+In May 2020, Psyonix introduced the Modes of May event for Rocket League, which included a number of limited-time game modes for every weekend of the month such as Dropshot Rumble, Beach Ball, Boomer Ball, and Heatseeker.

 September 23, 2020: Rocket League Transitions to Free-to-Play

-On September 23, 2020, Rocket League transitioned to a free-to-play model on all platforms.
-This update included cross-platform progression, new competitive tournaments, challenges, and eliminated the need for console subscription services.
+On September 23, 2020, Rocket League transitioned to a free-to-play model across all platforms, introducing cross-platform progression, new competitive tournaments, challenges, and eliminating the need for console subscription services.

 March 2021: Rocket League Sideswipe Announced

-In March 2021, Rocket League Sideswipe, a free mobile game spin-off by Psyonix, was announced.
-The game replicates the gameplay of the original game but in a two-dimensional space.
+In March 2021, Rocket League Sideswipe, a free mobile game spin-off by Psyonix, was announced for Android and iOS, replicating the gameplay of the original game in a two-dimensional space.

 April 2021: Rocket League Sideswipe Announced

-In April 2021, Psyonix announced that they would release Rocket League Sideswipe for iOS and Android.
+In April 2021, the company announced that they would release Rocket League Sideswipe for iOS and Android.

 April 26, 2022: Knockout Game Mode Added

-In 2022, the format introduced with RLCS Season X, featuring three regional splits and an international Majors, continued for the 2022-23 season, leading up to the World Championship.
+In 2022, Rocket League esports continued with the Season X format, featuring three regional splits, each with international Majors, leading to the season-ending World Championship.

-December 2, 2023: Psyonix Teases Rocket Racing During Fortnite Big Bang Event
+December 2, 2023: Rocket Racing Teased During Fortnite Big Bang Event

-On December 2, 2023, Psyonix teased Rocket Racing, a spin-off title, during the Fortnite Big Bang event.
-The game mode was later released in Fortnite on December 8.
+On December 2, 2023, Psyonix teased Rocket Racing as a spin-off title during the Fortnite Big Bang event.
+The title was released as a game mode in Fortnite on December 8.

 December 8, 2023: Rocket Racing Released in Fortnite

-On December 8, 2023, Rocket Racing, a racing spin-off title by Psyonix, was released in Fortnite as one of the new game modes.
+On December 8, 2023, Rocket Racing, a racing spin-off title by Psyonix, was released in Fortnite as one of the three new game modes as part of the "Big Bang" event on December 2, 2023.

-In December 2023, Psyonix removed player-to-player trading in Rocket League.
-This change aimed to align item policies with Epic's standards and enable cross-game ownership of Rocket League vehicles in other Epic Games titles.
+In December 2023, Psyonix removed player-to-player trading to align with Epic's item shop policies and enable cross-game ownership of Rocket League vehicles in other Epic Games titles.

-In 2024, The RLCS Season X Format changed to two regional splits, each one having their own international Major at the end, followed by the World Championship.
-Also in 2024, the FIFAe World Cup, organized by FIFA and previously utilizing the FIFA soccer series, would feature a national team focused Rocket League tournament.
+In 2024, the RLCS format was updated to feature two regional splits, each with an international Major, followed by the World Championship.
+Also in 2024, the FIFAe World Cup would feature a national team focused Rocket League tournament.

-The 17th season of Rocket League is set to end on March 2025.
+The 19th season of Rocket League was released on June 2025.

-In 2025, The RLCS Season X Format was kept, however, Last Chance Qualifiers for the World Championship for the 4 best regions, Play-ins for the World Championship and a 1v1 series were added.
+For the 2025 season, Last Chance Qualifiers for the World Championship for the 4 best regions, Play-ins for the World Championship and a 1v1 series were added to the RLCS format.